data-umbrella/data-umbrella.github.io/_posts/2021-11-20-data-umbrella-afme2-2021-scikit-learn-sprint-report.md

 ## Data Umbrella Feedback Survey

+### Response Rate
+The survey response rate was 19/40 = 47.5%.
+The survey form was in English.

 Respondents rated their overall sprint experience highly favorably and had a positive experience working with their pair programming partner.

-### Language
-The survey form was in English.

-### Response Rate
-The survey response rate was 19/40 = 47.5%

 ### Favorite Parts About the Sprint